declaresub/abnf/README.md

 ## Requirements

-ABNF has been tested with Python 3.5-8.
+ABNF is tested with Python 3.7-10.
 The package has no other dependencies.

 ## Installation